isabela42/HyDRA/README.md

 ### Input files

 In addition to paired short-read RNAseq and unpaired long-read RNAseq data, users will also need a series of additional input files throughout the pipeline.
-Please notice that a full description of these is available in <a href="#https://github.com/isabela42/HyDRA/blob/main/ipda_HyDRA.sh">ipda_HyDRA.sh</a>/<a href="#https://github.com/isabela42/HyDRA/blob/main/ipda_HyDRA_docker.sh">ipda_HyDRA_Docker.sh</a>
+Please notice that a full description of these is available in [ipda_HyDRA.sh](https://github.com/isabela42/HyDRA/blob/main/ipda_HyDRA.sh)/[ipda_HyDRA_Docker.sh](https://github.com/isabela42/HyDRA/blob/main/ipda_HyDRA_docker.sh).

 - adapters_fasta="/path/from/working/dir/to/adapters_trimmomatic.fa"
 - ribosomal_rna_ref="/path/from/working/dir/to/ribosomalRNA.fa"